Liqiang-Hou/Travelling-Salesman-Problem-of-Space-Trajectory-Design-1/README.md

 % Benchmarks are from:http://comopt.ifi.uni-heidelberg.de/software/TSPLIB95/tsp/
 % Author:
 %  Liqiang-Hou, School of Aeronautics and Astronautics, Shanghai Jiaotong University
-% For any questions about the program, please email houliqiang@sjtu.edu.cn
+% Copyright remains with the author, For any questions about the program, please email houliqiang@sjtu.edu.cn
 % All right revserved